KKLS-FM

-KKLS-FM (104.7 MHz, "Hot 104.7") is a radio station broadcasting a Top 40 (CHR) format.
+KKLS-FM (104.7 MHz, "Hot 104.7") is a radio station broadcasting a contemporary hit radio format.
 The station serves the Sioux Falls, South Dakota, area.
 KKLS and its sister stations were owned by Southern Minnesota Broadcasting until 2003 when they were sold to Cumulus Media, and sold again in 2012 to Townsquare Media.

 Its studios are located on Tennis Lane in Sioux Falls, while its transmitter is located near Humboldt.

 History

-In the 1990s, KKLS-FM was oldies formatted "Oldies 104.7" under ownership of Southern Minnesota Broadcasting.
+The station signed on in 1975 as KIOV, and aired a country music format.
+In January 1988, KIOV changed call letters to KKLS-FM, and flipped to adult contemporary as "Class FM".
+The station later shifted to oldies as "Oldies 104.7".
+At the time, the station was under ownership of Southern Minnesota Broadcasting.

-In December 1997, KKLS flipped to CHR as "Hot 104.7", filling a format void that was left by KPAT's flip to hot AC as KMXC in 1992.
-Prior to the flip, KKCK (then at 99.7 FM, now at 94.7 FM) served as the only Top 40/CHR radio station in the Sioux Falls market between 1992 and 1997.
+On December 3, 1997, at 3 pm, after three days of stunting with a loop of "It's the End of the World as We Know It (And I Feel Fine)" by R.E.M., KKLS flipped to its current contemporary hit radio format as "Hot 104.7", filling a format void that was left by KPAT's flip to country in 1993.
+Prior to the flip, KKCK (then at 99.7 FM, now at 94.7 FM) served as the only contemporary hit radio station in the Sioux Falls market between 1992 and 1997.

 In 2003, Southern Minnesota Broadcasting sold their Sioux Falls stations to Cumulus Media.
 In 2012, it was announced that Cumulus was selling their Sioux Falls stations to Townsquare Media.

-Since 2018, Hot 104.7 currently competes against KQSF in the Top 40/CHR format.
+Since 2018, Hot 104.7 currently competes against KQSF in the contemporary hit radio format.